-What are the qualifying criteria?
+When will Medicare cover your home care?
 For Medicare to cover your care at home, you must receive your home health care from a Medicare-certified home health agency and meet the following three additional conditions:

-- You must need skilled nursing or therapy services on an intermittent basis, as little as once in every 60 days or daily for a finite and predictable period, usually no more than a few weeks.
+- You must need skilled nursing or therapy services on an intermittent basis, as little as once every 60 days or daily for a finite and predictable period, usually no more than a few weeks.
 Skilled nursing includes observation and assessment, catheter changes and wound care.
 Skilled therapy includes physical, speech and occupational therapy, both to improve your condition and to maintain your condition.

 - You must be homebound, which means that leaving home requires a considerable and taxing effort.